n00tellah/n00tellah/README.md

 ---

 ### 🌼 About Me
 Hi!
-I’m Estela — a humble and curious learner, exploring design and development one step at a time.
+I’m Estela — a curious learner, exploring design and development one step at a time.
 I enjoy creating simple, user-friendly, and visually pleasing digital experiences.

 ---